rbdannenberg/vc/README.md

 other developers and loses the safety of saving changes on the server, both of which seem to be bad policies encouraged by git.)

+You can update the working directory with changes from the remote repo with `vc pull` at any time.
+If there are conflicts,

 At the beginning, either you have non-version-controlled software locally that you wish to move to git (use `vc new` to get started), or you have a repo and wish to copy sources to a local working